 On May 7, 2007, he matched a feat last achieved by a Giants legend when he hit two home runs in an inning against the Mets at San Francisco.

-In the fifth inning, with one on and no out, Molina hit a drive off starter Oliver Perez that a spectator in the first row of seats in left-center attempted to catch.
-It appeared the ball went through the fans outstreched arms, hit the top of the wall and bounced onto the field.
-Despite the Mets’ protests, umpire Mark Wegner granted Molina a home run, ruling that the ball had hit the fan and would have cleared the wall without such contact.
+In the fifth inning, Molina hit a drive off starter Oliver Perez that a spectator attempted to catch.
+It appeared the ball went through the fan’s outstreched arms, hit the top of the wall and bounced onto the field.
+Despite the Mets’ protests, umpire Mark Wegner granted Molina a home run, ruling the ball had hit the fan and would have cleared the wall without such contact.

 Molina became the first Giants player to hit two home runs in an inning since Willie McCovey did it 30 years earlier on June 27, 1977, against the Reds at Cincinnati.
 Boxscore